Accelerating Research to Commercial Outcomes

 A standard in this sector will:

 Successful open standards are steered and maintained by their users working together to mutual advantage in a standards body.
-Therefore, the commercialisation team is planning to form such a body in 2023, which will be led by industrial users to ‘own’ the roadmap for BPX and any subsequent related standards.
+Therefore, the commercialisation team is hoping to form such a body in 2024, which will be led by industrial users to ‘own’ the roadmap for BPX and any subsequent related standards.

 The Faraday Institution is working with partners on the Interreg North-West Europe (NWE) STEPS programme to strengthen the competitiveness of innovative storage providers by using a user-centric, demand-driven approach to bring products closer to market.
 STEPS aims to drive down the time energy storage SMEs typically spend on technology demonstration before reaching market maturity from an average of 5 years to 1-2, while maintaining maximum commercial usability.